Heather Locklear Arrested for Attacking a Cop and an EMT

 One week after the Melrose Place star was placed on an involuntary psychiatric hold, E!
 News has confirmed she has been arrested for battery on a police officer and emergency personnel.

 Police arrested Locklear at 11:30 p.m.
 Sunday and booked her hours later at 2:01 a.m.
-TMZ, which first reported news of the actress' arrest, described the TV star as "extremely agitated" after a family member first called 911 to report a disturbance.
-According to the outlet, Locklear "punched a responding deputy" who was trying to separate her from other "members of her family."
-Paramedics arrived on the scene, and "she kicked an EMT" while being put on a gurney.
-The actress was first taken to a nearby hospital, TMZ reported, then transported to jail.
 She received two misdemeanor charges, both for battery upon an officer and emergency personnel.

-The Ventura County Sheriff's Office told Fox News she appeared "heavily intoxicated" and was "arguing with other subjects at the residence" as officers arrived on the scene.
-"The responding deputy believed it was necessary to separate her from the others.
-In the process of trying to separate her, she battered the deputy...There was no injury to the deputy.
-That action caused her to get arrested."
-Due to her "behavior and level of intoxication," an ambulance was called.
+Officers arrived at Locklear's home after 11 p.m. and found her "extremely intoxicated" and arguing with family and friends, a watch commander at the Ventura County Sherriff's Office told E!
+News.
+Officers tried to separate her from the group, at which point she assaulted a deputy, leading to her arrest.
+"Before taking her in, they wanted to get her medically cleared, due to the level of her intoxication and behavior.
+So, an ambulance was called," the watch commander said.
+"As she was being treated, she kicked an EMT, which is a crime.
+That resulted in her second charge."
+Locklear was taken to the hospital for treatment, then transferred to jail.

 The 56-year-old T.J.
 Hooker actress is currently being held on $20,000 bail.